 NEARLY 30 companies from across the plastic value-chain, including BASF, Dow Chemical, Shell, and ExxonMobil, have formed an alliance to combat plastic waste.
 Announced yesterday in London, UK the Alliance to End Plastic Waste (AEPW) aims to reduce plastic waste in the environment, especially in the ocean.

-According to Geyer et al 2017, of about 6.3bn t of plastic waste that has ever been produced, only 9% has been recycled.
-12% has been incinerated, and the rest ends up in landfills, dumps, and the environment.
+According to Geyer et al 2017, of about 6.3bn t of plastic waste produced as of 2015 only 9% had been recycled.
+12% had been incinerated, and the rest ended up in landfills, dumps, and the environment.
 Land-based plastic waste then goes to contribute more than 80% of the plastic waste found in oceans.
 A report by Ocean Conservancy, which works to protect the ocean, states that more than 80% of the plastic waste found in oceans originates from land-based plastic waste.

 AEPW has committed more than US$1bn to help end plastic waste in the environment, with the goal of investing US$1.5bn over the next 5 years.
 The alliance aims to develop and scale methods to minimise and manage plastic waste and promote them by facilitating movement towards a circular economy.
 A circular economy is one in which resources are kept in use for as long as possible in order to minimise waste.

 Along with announcing the launch of not-for-profit AEPW, the alliance also announced an initial set of projects and collaborations representing a range of waste solutions:

 The alliance has a four-pillar strategy, and it will make additional investments in these over the coming months: